neutr0nStar/callisto/docs/plan.md

 # Callisto Project Execution Plan

-Purpose: Implement a PWA for unified personal and group expense tracking using Next.js + Supabase, guided by docs in `docs/` (idea, requirements, system design, UI).
+Purpose: Implement an MVP PWA for unified personal and group expense tracking using Next.js + Supabase.
 Work is divided into phases with atomic, reviewable tasks (small PRs: ~100–300 LOC, single responsibility).

 Conventions